Note to self…never get married during Carnival Week. Here’s my horror story while in Tobago………..

 After such a rigorous day AND night, I had finally made it to Tobago.
 I took a power nap in my room and from there I was refreshed and ready to explore.

-To see photos from Carnival Week in Trinidad and Tobago, visit my Where I’ve Been page.
+Here are more photos from Carnival Week in Trinidad and Tobago.